 As Melinda Gates stated in her 2019 Times interview, “A window of opportunity has opened.
 Or, more accurately, it was painstakingly pried open by the hundreds of thousands of people who have joined marches across the country, the millions of women who summoned the courage to tell their #MeToo stories, the record number of women who ran for office in 2018 and won—and by the women who are working multiple jobs, caring for multiple loved ones, and proving you don’t have to protest or enter politics to challenge a system stacked against you.”

 So while philanthropic giving to issues facing women and girls is disappointing, it is not reflective of where we are headed.
 The power of giving to female-focused causes lies in the hands of those who should and are be championing the cause — women.
-Women have the means, the motive, and the opportunity to bring to the forefront the need to increase giving in support of funding women and girls’s causes in the US and throughout the world.
+Women have the means, the motive, and the opportunity to bring to the forefront the need to increase giving in support of funding women and girls’ causes in the US and throughout the world.

 Natalie Rekstad

-Founder & CEO of Black Fox Philanthropy
+Founder & CIO of Black Fox Global